Surgical Case Library

 Endocrine

-Giant Parathyroid Adenoma
+Giant Parathyroid Adenoma.

-The normal weight of a parathyroid gland ranges between 50 and 70 mg.
-Parathyroid adenomas are usually small, ...
+<p style="text-align: justify;"><strong><u>The normal weight of a parathyroid gland ranges between 50 and 70 m...

 Presentation of a non-ectopic giant parathyroid adenoma with a palpable neck mass is unusual, as such large adenomas are rare and can mimic thyroid origin.

-Sebaceous Glands of the Exocervix
+Sebaceous Glands of the Exocervix.

-The presence of sebaceous glands constitutes an extremely rare finding in the female genital tract.
-Apart from...
+<p style="text-align: justify;"><strong>The presence of sebaceous glands constitutes an extremely rare finding...

 Sebaceous glands in the exocervix constitute an extremely rare and unusual histological finding in gynecologic pathology.

-Primary Testicular Lymphoma
+Primary Testicular Lymphoma.

-Primary testicular lymphoma (PTL) accounts for 1–2% of lymphomas, 4% of extranodal non-Hodgkin lymphomas, and ...
+<p style="text-align: justify;">Primary testicular lymphoma (PTL) accounts for 1–2% of <strong>Non-Hodgkin's <...

 Primary testicular lymphoma represents 1-2% of non-Hodgkin's lymphomas, 4% of extranodal non-Hodgkin's lymphomas, and approximately 1-10% of testicular neoplasms.